vhaefeli/ft_prinft/README.md

 in practice I mostly use only %s and %d so I made a light version that you can find in the libft.
 As it's also one of the exams exercises, the light version can also analyse the %i and %x.
+In the light version you also can find a better and simpler way for printing the numbers (%d, %i, %x).